 More and more recipes call for gochujang, the popular Korean chili paste with the spicy and bold miso-like flavor.
 But as popular as it has become, it can still be tough to track down.
 Sure, you can pick up a few containers from Amazon to have on hand for future use, but what if your need is more immediate?
 What makes a good gochujang substitute when the timing is now?

 Have a recipe that calls for a few dashes of hot sauce, and there’s none in your cupboard?
-Or are you simply looking for alternative … Read more
+Or are you simply looking for alternative heat sources that don’t contain chili pepper?
+What are your options when you need a …

 While Aleppo pepper has grown in popularity for authentic Mediterranean cuisine, it’s notoriously difficult to source.
 Good luck finding it at your local grocery store, and even spice shops have a hard time keeping it on the shelf due to conflicts in this chili’s Syrian and Turkish home regions.